 Day 1: Ottawa to Ireland

-This afternoon you will depart on you overnights flights from Ottawa to Dublin.
+This afternoon you will depart on your overnight flights from Ottawa to Dublin.

 Day 2: Dublin Airport, Kildare & Kilkenny

-Ceád Mile Fáilte – “One Hundred Thousands Welcomes” to Ireland!
+Ceád Mile Fáilte – “One Hundred Thousand Welcomes” to Ireland!

 Your final destination today is Kilkenny City.
 Located in the heart if Ireland’s Ancient East, the medieval city of Kilkenny is named after a 6th century monk called Saint Canice.
 His memory lives on in the beautifully preserved St. Canice’s Cathedral built overlooking the city in the 13th century.

 Visit Kilkenny Castle – The Normans arrived in the 12th century and their legacy remains in the superb and fully restored Kilkenny Castle and in the thriving and cosmopolitan merchant city.
 The 17th century was a time of great social and political turmoil for Kilkenny.
-It was the seat of national parliament for a six year period, the famous Oliver Cromwell invaded the city in 1650, and Kilkenny College was attended by such luminaries as Jonathan Swift and Bishop Berkeley.
-The 20th century saw Kilkenny’s rise as a creative center and the city is home to many craft and design shops, including the famous Kilkenny Design Centre and workshops located opposite Kilkenny Castle.
+It was the seat of national parliament for a six year period.
+The famous Oliver Cromwell invaded the city in 1650 and Kilkenny College was attended by such luminaries as Jonathan Swift and Bishop Berkeley.
+The 20th century saw Kilkenny’s rise as a creative centre and the city is home to many craft and design shops, including the famous Kilkenny Design Centre and workshops located opposite Kilkenny Castle.

-After a full Irish breakfast at the Kilkenny Ormonde Hotel you will travel south to Waterford City.
+After a full Irish breakfast, you will travel south to Waterford City.
 Waterford is one of Ireland’s oldest and most historic cities.
 The walled city withstood siege on several occasions in the past but fell to the Normans in 1170 AD.
 It prospered under the Normans and emerged as the second city of Ireland after Dublin.
 The city was the chief port of Ireland throughout the middle ages.

 The group’s final destination today is Kinsale.
 The town is renowned for its fresh seafood and gourmet cooking, as well as its numerous ‘cozy’ pubs!!!